 The middle design is very stained glass feeling to me and also has a lovely cross shape that could be accentuated depending on the colours you chose.
 On the left is a heart knot woven with even more heart knots!
 I used a bit of black in this page and envision it coloured up in lots of reds or pinks for a really dramatic look.
 Do you like colouring pages than have black areas already coloured in or do you prefer to make that choice yourself?
 Let me know!

-These are from my Trees of Life colouring book being published by Dover Publications.
+Preview pages from my Trees of Life colouring book published by Dover Publications.

-These pages feature my interpretation of an Egyptian styled tree of life, with scarabs, lotus flowers, scrolls and those awesome Egyptian wings!
-This would look great coloured up in carnelian or scarlet reds, turquoise and malachite shades of green with lots of gold accents.
+Check out the book and see 31 pages of various interpretations of Tree of Life designs from cultures and eras from around the world.
+Choose to colour an Egyptian styled tree of life, with scarabs, lotus flowers, scrolls and those awesome Egyptian wings.
+Picture it coloured up in carnelian or scarlet reds, turquoise and malachite shades of green with lots of gold accents.

 From Islamic, medieval, fantasy and Celtic, to Norse, Japanese and Mayan… so many different ideas and variations to explore!